strues/TopShelf/README.md

 Top Shelf Guild
 ===========

-A website built for a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.
+This is currently a fucking disaster that only I can understand.
+Will fix in the morning A website built for a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.

 #### Intro